MustardOS/mustardos.github.io/release/progress/goose.md

 * Modified LED RGB control routine
 * Modified LOG output to match script logging with uptime information
 * Modified low power script to use device specific LED scripts
+* Modified mount scripts to only create directory paths when required
 * Modified `muxfrontend` to be modular
 * Modified network module loading to be separate functions
 * Modified network timeout period to 20 seconds each